 The hard drive containing child pornography is still under review with Joe McMahon.

 On October 18, Julie Pirtle withdrew as the court-appointed guardian ad litem.

-Two days later, while in his father’s custody, James died, and within 24 hours, the Palatine Police Department released a statement saying they did not suspect foul play.
+Less than two weeks later, while in his father’s custody, James died, and within 24 hours, the Palatine Police Department released a statement saying they did not suspect foul play.
 Unbelievable.

 An autopsy was performed by a forensic pathology fellow (a doctor in training for a specialty) named John Walsh at the Cook County medical examiner’s office.
 John Walsh was certified in anatomical pathology but not in forensic pathology, which is a requirement in the state of Illinois.
 He was still, for some reason, permitted to perform James’s autopsy without supervision.

 Dr. Walsh left James’s cause and manner of death undetermined pending further investigation.
 However, since the police, including Palatine Police Chief Dave Daigle, Commander Steve Bratcher, and Detective Mike Tulley, had already made up their minds that no one was to blame that there was no foul play, there would be no further investigation.